ADVALAKI/python-examples/README.md

 # python-examples
-Here is all code example of pythonn
+Here is all code example of python